Orange chat: Movement

 The orange chat is nomadic, but less so than the crimson chat, and moves around irregularly.
 Movements are often determined by weather conditions, which will affect the availability of food in an area.
 During droughts or dry spells, the orange chat will be absent or nearly so from normal habitats and will sometimes be recorded towards the periphery of their usual range.

 Banding

-According to the Australian Bird and Bat Banding Scheme, of the 90 orange chats banded in Australia from 1953–97, none have been recovered.
+According to the Australian Bird and Bat Banding Scheme, of the 90 orange chats banded in Australia from 1953 to 1997, none have been recovered.